McIntyre-R/ShivaNotes/Shiva.md

 #### The party is divided into two groups here, and have different sets of add's

 * Left Party
-    >Wave One: Aqueous Aether, Two Lightning Aether, and a Light Orb
+    >Wave One: Aqueous Aether, Two Electric Aether, and a Light Orb
-    >* Stun the Aqueous, Tank can burst the two Lightning Aether, and Healer takes the orb.
+    >* Stun the Aqueous, Tank can burst the two Electric Aether, and Healer takes the orb.

     >Wave Two: Earthen Aether, and a Light Orb
     >* Burst this add, do not bother silencing, and Ranged takes the orb.